bhbmaster/rhood/README.md

 # Robinhood Stocks Analysis

-**Unfinished**
+Text analysis of your robinhood portfolio.
+Absolutely everything you wanted to know.
+This generates very personal data, so make sure noone is standing around you.

+**-->Unfinished<--**

-Requirements: python3.9 + pip install robin_stocks
+Requirements: python3.9 + pip install robin_stocks and pyotp

+The tested versions are python3.9 and what you see in requirements.txt for the modules.

+**Create Encoded Permissions File**

-First create a creds-encoded file.
+Before we can do any work, first create a creds-encoded file.
 Its an encoded file of your email, password, and API key.

 Steps to create encoded file: